ElektraInitiative/libelektra/doc/help/elektra-error-handling.md

 C does not know anything about exceptions.
-But Elektra was designed so that both plugins and applications can be written in languages that provide exceptions as shown in Figure~\ref{fig:exception flow}.
+But Elektra was designed so that both plugins and applications can be written in languages that provide exceptions.
 One design goal of Elektra's error system is to transport exception-related information in a language neutral way from the plugins to the applications.
 To do so, a language binding of the plugin needs to catch every exception and transform it into error information and